 “The person who bought it may never use it”

 So what can we learn from this?
-SaaS companies has forever changed the way sales works.
+SaaS companies have forever changed the way sales work.
 Let the sales division sell and the customer success division start the conversation with customer feedback early on.
 Engage the end users from the start – if they can’t see the value during the trial, then why would they do it once they start paying?